rafelafrance/digi_leap_old/README.md

    1. [Cleanup the OCR text so that we can run NLP on it.](#Clean-OCR-Text)
 1. [Use NLP to extract information from the clean OCR text.](#Extract-Information)

 We are going to treat this as a pipeline of Machine Learning (ML) models with swappable steps.
-This means that each step may be independently trained and implemented so that appropriate models may be used for any particular dataset.
-A general strategy for the pipeline is to use, as much as possible, existing open source libraries for each step and keep the computing requirements low enough so that everything can be run on a "moderately sized" desktop.
-I am currently developing this using a laptop that has 32 GB of memory, an 8 GB GPU, and a 4 GHz CPU that can run 12 processes.
+This means that each step can be trained independently and implemented so that you can use appropriate models for any particular dataset.

 ## Find Labels